Skip to main content

 }

-The JSON file contains the following information:
+The JSON file specifies the following information:

 • keys - An array containing key objects

 Nexus Repository reads this file during startup, and the active key is used for all new encrypted passwords.
+You will need to keep this file permanently in order for Nexus Repository to be able to decrypt persisted secrets.

 Note for High Availability (HA) Deployments